 If your claim includes disability harassment, you’ll be required to demonstrate that the workplace atmosphere is toxic enough to create a hostile work environment.

-The team at Halunen Law has decades of experience in employment law and successful in the courtroom – we’ve obtained millions on behalf of our clients that have been discriminated against.
+The team at Halunen Law has decades of experience in employment law and is successful in the courtroom – we’ve obtained millions on behalf of our clients that have been discriminated against.

-We help clients navigate the complex legal process for the best possible outcome.
+Our Minnesota-based disability discrimination attorneys help clients navigate the complex legal process for the best possible outcome.
 Ensuring your rights are protected is why we do this work.
 Contact us today for a free consultation.